shaunjoshi/tokenflow/README.md

 ## Architecture Overview

-TokenFlow uses a **polyglot microservice architecture** that leverages the strengths of both Go and Python:
+TokenFlow uses a **multilanguage microservice architecture** that leverages the strengths of both Go and Python:

 - **Go Backend**: High-performance HTTP server acting as the main API gateway and orchestrator
 - **Python Backend**: Specialized ML model server for prompt compression and classification